The short answer is “yes”, but there are right and wrong ways to do it.

 “Hi!
 My name is John.
 It’s so good to finally reach you!
 I’m a real estate expert for the Big Wins Real Estate community.
 Just checking, is this a good time to talk?”

 Now, let the prospect respond.
-For all you know, they’re driving or in the middle of something.
+They may be driving or in the middle of something.
 Showing a prospect that you understand they may be busy is always a good way to build initial rapport, as it shows them that you understand that they have a life.

 Be ready.
 At this point, your prospect will either give you an objection (“I’m not interested” etc.) or give you a couple of minutes of their time.
 Regardless of their answer, you need to steer the call with empathy: